parsiya/Hugo-Octopress/README.md

       # sortTaxonomyAlphabetical = true

 To revert back to ByCount sort, remove `sortTaxonomyAlphabetical` or set it to false.

+Note: As of Hugo 0.33, `indexes` has been removed.
+If your taxonomy pages are not rendered, please update to the latest version of Hugo.
+Templates are now at:

+* `/layouts/category/category.html`
+* `/layouts/tag/tag.html`

 ## <a name="disqus"></a>Disqus
 Hugo supports Disqus.
 Note that previously Disqus short name was `[params]/disqusShortname` but it stopped working.
 It's most likely because my custom variable had the same name as Hugo's internal variable for Disqus.
 Disqus shortname is now directly in the config file (similar to baseurl for example):